afrisenti-semeval/afrisent-semeval-2023/README.md

 </div>

-If you used our dataset, please cite the following work.
+If you used our dataset, please cite the following task description paper and dataset paper.

 ```
 @inproceedings{muhammad-etal-2023-semeval,